-If you have a concern with a decision made by APS and want more information, contact us by phone or send a message through the Secure Mailbox on mypensionplan.ca.
+If you have a concern with a decision made by APS and want more information, contact us by phone or send a message through Secure Messages.
+APS staff should be able to answer your questions or explain the Plan’s rules.
 APS staff should be able to answer your questions or explain the Plan’s rules.

 Request an Administrative Review

 If you believe APS may have overlooked some important information in your request or feel there are extenuating circumstances that weren't considered, you can request a formal administrative review of the decision.
 This review might help to clarify either your concern or APS’ decision.

 To request an administrative review by APS, write a letter to:

 Edmonton, AB T6W 0S9

 Or contact APS through Secure Messages.

 In your letter, you should state you are asking for an administrative review of the decision.
 Be sure to detail your concern with the decision and why you believe it should be reviewed.
 Please also include your name, address and the name of your employer, if applicable, in the letter.